-Under-inflation can also lead to increased wear on a tire, decreasing the tire’s lifespan.
-And in some cases, it can also lead to a damaged wheel or other vehicle damage.
+Under-inflation can lead to increased wear on a tire, decreasing the tire’s lifespan.
+And in some cases, it can also lead to a damaged wheel or other vehicle damage, or getting stranded.

 Knowing the importance of having a properly inflated tire, whenever we noticed that the tire pressure was low, a variation of the following request would take place: